-Port Fairy is a really cute little fishing town about thirty kilometres out of Melbourne.
+Port Fairy is a really cute little fishing town 283 kilometres out of Melbourne.
 It is also home to The Caledonian Inn, the oldest licensed hotel in Victoria which offers a good feed, and Griffiths Island, a breeding colony of short-tailed Shearwater that also features a lighthouse that is worth the walk out to.

 I stayed at the Comfort Inn and Seacombe Hotel.

 You can also check out Air BnB options near Port Fairy;

 The town of Lorne sits on Louttit Bay and is a popular spot for surfers and travelers of the Great Ocean Road.
 It is also well known for its arts community so make some time to browse the stores if you can.

 In the centre of the township of Lorne can be found the Lorne Hotel.
 The pub is onsite offering good meals, and I didn’t find that it was noisy from my room.

 If you happen to be taking your Great Ocean Road trip between June and October, you’ll want to allow time to keep watch for whales.
 The Southern Right whale is a frequent sight along the coastline, with sightings often recorded at Apollo Bay, Lorne and Logan’s Beach near Warrnambool.

 Logan’s Beach Whale Nursery is one of Australia’s most popular whale viewing sites.
 Since 1970 the whales usually arrive around May and stay until October, spending the summer and calving where the food supply is abundant.